drod1107/drod1107/README.md

 Before becoming a dev, I was a:
 - flatbed long haul trucker
 - co-manager of a half million dollar a year violin business
-- a private investigator
+- private investigator
-- a personal trainer
+- personal trainer

 **I probably understand your customers better than you might think. 😁**
 ---